rmello4d/TheSustainableDeveloper/beyond_muscles.md

 To become a Sustainable Developer we need to know how to transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.

-As for now, keep vivid the importance of our joints, ligaments and tendons moving forward in this book journey.
+As for now, keep vivid the importance of our joints, ligaments and tendons.
 The muscles ?
 They will work fine.